mqless/mqless.github.io/_docs/part-3.md

 ```

 When the register function is being called we add the device id to the list of the devices managed by the actor.
-However, more is happening here and we can begin see the benefit of the actor model.
+However, more is happening here and we can begin to see the benefit of the actor model.
 What would happen if two devices would register at the exact same time without MQLess?
 Chances are, only one device will get registered.
 However, with MQLess and actor model, the problem is solved, because the register messages will be handled one by one and both devices will be added to the list of devices.